Meaning of Numbers in the Bible

 King Rehoboam, who ruled the Kingdom of Judah from 930 to 913 B.C., had 88 children (28 sons and 60 daughters)!
 He produced this offspring through 18 wives and 60 concubines (78 females, 2Chronicles 11:21).

-The king's 88 children is the largest recorded royal family of any ruler over Israel or Judah.
+The king's 88 children are the largest recorded royal family of any ruler over Israel or Judah.
 This is in stark contrast to his father Solomon who, although he had seven hundred wives and three hundred concubines (1Kings 11:1 - 3), is recorded to have produced only him and some daughters (1Kings 4:11, 15).

 There are no chapters that have exactly 88 verses.
 In fact, only four chapters in the entirety of the King James translation have 80 or more verses.
 These chapters are Luke 1 (80), 1Chronicles 6 (81), Numbers 7 (89) and Psalm 119 (176).